abahmanem/near-node-setup-shardnet/tutorial/deploy-node.md

   #### Install dependencies  and set the configuration

-  first, check that you have the required hardware specifications to run a node
+  * First, check that you have the required hardware specifications to run a node

   ```bash
   abahmane@Ubuntu-2004-focal-64-minimal:~$ lscpu | grep -P '(?=.*avx )(?=.*sse4.2 )(?=.*cx16 )(?=.*popcnt )' > /dev/null \